 For early-stage companies, this approach has demonstrated rapid growth in company valuations, during both follow-on rounds of financing and at exit (examples to follow).
 Regardless of the size of the enterprise, Strategic Engineering delivers ancillary benefits across the entire business that contribute to the company’s overall competitive fitness and competitive advantage.

 Human Factors Analysis: Beyond Ergonomics

-There’s an old computer science term I heard my father use back in the late 1970s...GIGO (garbage in, garbage out).
-The quality of one’s outcomes was determined by the quality of one’s inputs.
+The quality of the outcomes was determined by the quality of the inputs.
 This is painfully true in medical device development, as the cost of any missteps at inception are exacerbated by the time and capital required to move through regulatory and clinical studies.
 With such little margin for error, fully embracing Human Factors